libgdx/gdx-liftoff/Troubleshooting.md

 lock input to the rest of the Liftoff program as we were doing before, but permit the file dialog to do its thing, and re-enable input when the dialog closes.

-1.12.1.15 and up use a newer version of the file dialog library (we went from LWJGL 3.3.1's NFD binding to LWJGL 3.3.4's NFDe binding).
-This may have some bug fixes, and it may have all kinds of new bugs, but at the very least it's more modern than the rather old, sometimes-buggy NFD version we were using.
+1.12.1.15 ~~and up~~ use a newer version of the file dialog library (we went from LWJGL 3.3.1's NFD binding to LWJGL 3.3.4's NFDe binding).
+This had some bug fixes, but also had all kinds of new bugs, so the current releases are back to using 3.3.1.
+If anyone is using an older Liftoff version that uses NFDe from LWJGL 3.3.4 or 3.3.5, and encounters issues with that (maintained) code, you can send [bug reports to NFDe](https://github.com/btzy/nativefiledialog-extended/issues).
+This might eventually let NFDe become useful for us here, but for now we need to use the older NFD.

 ### The native distributions for macOS won't run how they should!